IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

      ```

 1. Before we push the image to OpenShift's internal image registry, create a separate project named `apps`.
+   Reminder: Ensure you have run `oc login` command as directed in the [Build](#build) section before using Open Shift CLI.

    Choose one of two ways to create the project:

    - Via the command line: